 The chair (or co-chair) of a doctoral student's Committee is the student's Advisor.
-This individual must be graduate faculty in Geography or affiliated with Geography.
-The Committee must have at least 5 members, four of whom must be graduate faculty (or former graduate faculty up to one year after resignation/retirement).
-At least one must be from outside the Geography Department.
-At least 2 members must be from Geography or affiliated with Geography.
+This individual must be UW-Madison graduate faculty in Geography or affiliated with Geography.
+The Committee must have at least 5 members, four of whom must be UW-Madison graduate faculty (or former graduate faculty up to one year after resignation/retirement).
+At least one must be from outside the major field of study.
+At least 2 members must be from UW-Madison Geography or affiliated with UW-Madison Geography.